 Euthyrox Side Effects

-Generic Name: levothyroxine
+Generic name: levothyroxine

 For the Consumer

-You should check with your doctor immediately if any of these side effects occur when taking levothyroxine:Less common
+Check with your doctor or nurse immediately if any of the following side effects occur while taking levothyroxine:

 - decreased urine output

 - excessive sweating

 - fast, pounding, or irregular heartbeat or pulse

 - pain or discomfort in the arms, jaw, back, or neck

 - sensitivity to heat